godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Skills/Criminal/Roguery.md

 Completed?: true
 ---
 # Skill Description-`=this.file.name`
-Theft is a broad stroke for a particular set of abilities favored by thieves, miscreants, and charlatans.
+This skill is a broad stroke for a particular set of abilities favored by thieves, miscreants, and charlatans.
 >[!info| clear no-i] `=this.file.name` Mechanics
 >**Category:** `=this.Category`
 >**Attribute:** `=this.Attribute`